qbetterk/final-project-torchfly/meeting-notes/meeting-notes.md

 ## Week 2

-In this week, we first decide the high level structure of our framework.
+* In this week, we first decide the high level structure of our framework.
+* Still implementing the distributed file system, openwebtext
+* Also implementing the call back system.